-Also available are bookends and boxes made from the tree.
 The tree was a sapling when Welty moved into the house with her family in 1925 but had to be removed in 2005 at the end of its life to protect the integrity of the house.
 Call (601) 576-6921 for more information.

 Five engravings of Eudora Welty portraits by award-winning artist Barry Moser depict Welty at different times in her life.
 From a limited run of 100, all prints are signed and numbered by the artist.
 Donated by the artist, they sell for $250.00 each, plus tax and shipping, and all proceeds support the Eudora Welty House and Garden.
 Moser also illustrated a limited edition of Welty’s The Robber Bridegroom and won the National Book Award for design and illustration for Lewis and Carroll’s Alice in Wonderland.

 The CD features a selection of songs based on the writing of Eudora Welty and performed by Lester Senter, Mezzo-soprano, with the Mississippi Symphony Orchestra, Colman Pearce, conductor, and the Hotel Beulah Band, Randol Alan Bass, conductor is offered for $5.00.
 Copies of the CD were donated by Senter, and sales benefit the Eudora Welty Foundation.
 Please contact firstname.lastname@example.org for more information.